I’ve been thinking lately about what I’d tell someone who said they wanted a German Shepherd Puppy.

 Obviously, I’ve become a fan of the breed, even though I never intended to become one.
-German shepherds just kind of happened to me.
-But in my time raising Pyrrha, fostering German shepherds, and now rearing our new GSD puppy, I feel like I’m beginning to learn about the many nuances of the breed.
+German Shepherds just kind of happened to me.
+But in my time raising Pyrrha, fostering German shepherds, and now rearing our new German Shepherd Puppy, I feel like I’m beginning to learn about the many nuances of the breed.

 So, here are 11 things that I’d tell someone who wanted a German Shepherd Dog (GSD)

 A German Shepherd Dog is not a golden retriever